MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Core/About/about_Providers.md

 ## Viewing providers

-To view the Windows PowerShell providers on your computer, type:
+To view the PowerShell providers on your computer, type:

 ```powershell
 Get-PSProvider